4 super-convenient healthcare services you can use at home

 Care in the comfort of our own home is not just often more accessible and convenient, but it can also help cut travel costs.
 Sometimes getting to appointments can be a struggle if you’re in pain, have mobility problems or simply can’t travel.

-Here are five areas that digital technology is revolutionising healthcare and making it far quicker and easier to access.
+Here are four areas that digital technology is revolutionising healthcare and making it far quicker and easier to access.

 Access to a GP